Gregor von Rezzori: Early life and education

-During his life, Von Rezzori was successively a citizen of Austria-Hungary, Romania, and the Soviet Union, before becoming a stateless person and acquiring Austrian citizenship.
-He spent his final years in Italy.

 Career

 In mid-1930 he moved to Bucharest, took up military service in the Romanian Army, and made a living as an artist.
 In 1938 he moved to Berlin, Germany, where he became active as a novelist, journalist, writer in radio broadcasting, and film production.
 Given his Romanian citizenship, von Rezzori was not drafted into the Wehrmacht during World War II.

 Until the mid-1950s, he worked as a writer at the broadcasting company Nordwestdeutscher Rundfunk.
 He regularly published novels and stories, as well as working in film production as a screenplay author and actor (starring alongside actors such as Brigitte Bardot, Jeanne Moreau, Anna Karina, Marcello Mastroianni, and Charles Aznavour).

 Beginning in the early 1960s, Rezzori lived between Rome and Paris, with sojourns in the United States, eventually settling in Tuscany after his marriage in 1967.